 \begin{lemma} Any pair of distinct $a$-rays or $b$-rays do not intersect. \end{lemma} \begin{proof} The first coordinate of every point in an $a$-ray or $b$-ray is $F_1(a_e)$.
 By \ref{R:A-distinct}, these quantities are distinct. \end{proof}

-\begin{lemma} No pair of $a, b, c, d, p$, or $q$-rays intersect, except possibly $a$ with $b$, $c$ with $d$ and $p$ with $q$. \end{lemma} \begin{proof} Note that the first coordinates of these rays are respectively $F_1(a_e), F_1(c_e)$ and $F_1(p_e) + \lambda$, which by the interval condition are ordered
+\begin{lemma} No pair of $a, b, c, d, p$, or $q$-rays intersect, except possibly $a$ with $b$, $c$ with $d$ and $p$ with $q$. \end{lemma} \begin{proof} Note that the first coordinates of these rays are $F_1(a_e), F_1(c_e)$ and $F_1(p_e) + \lambda$ respectively.
+By the interval condition, these are ordered

 \end{proof}

 \begin{lemma} An $a$-ray cannot intersect a $b$-ray. \end{lemma} \begin{proof} Because the values of $F_1(a_e) = F_1(b_e)$ are distinct, an $a$-ray can only possibly intersect the $b$-ray belonging to the same edge.
 But then